tgray/contacts/README.markdown

 Alternately, I'm working on getting this into homebrew, but for now you can install it from my github formula repository (beware of the other formula...).

     brew install https://raw.github.com/tgray/homebrew-tgbrew/master/contacts2.rb

+## Dependencies

+As of version 0.3.0, `contacts` is written in Swift.
+Building is via `swift build`, but it is all managed by the Makefile.
+There is one dependency that should be downloaded automatically.  macOS 10.15 is listed as the minimum OS.

+It should be known that I do not know what I am doing, so buyer beware.

 ## Configuring ##